jose-prieto/Angular-Electron-App/README.md

 ### ![Electron](assets/ElectronP.png) Electron

-Basically Electron's job is making a pc capable to run a website in a desktop app, in other words, what we are about to run is a website (html, css and javascript) inside a desktop window.
+Basically Electron's job to make our pc capable to run a website in a desktop window, in other words, what we are about to build is a website (html, css and javascript) inside a desktop window.

 ### ![Angular](assets/AngularP.png) Angular

-We need to be able to run a modularize UI and Angular helps us doing it easier.
+We need to be able to run a modularize UI and Angular helps doing it easier to us.

 ### ![NodeJS](assets/NodeP.png) NodeJS